alexhorner/WD-DX4000/README.md

 ---

+## 2021 Update - Ubuntu and Front Panel Controls
+- Ubuntu is now available
+- Work has begun on providing an interface for the entire front panel of the machine, including buttons, LCD (control, contract, brightness) and LEDs.
+Please visit the dedicated repo for more information and for a working proof of concept: https://github.com/alexhorner/WD-DX4000-IO

+---

 This guide will go through the entire process of running Ubuntu or Debian on the WD Sentinel DX4000 from start to finish.

 ## Prerequisites